xn-twist/xn-twist/README.rst

      :target: https://pyup.io/repos/github/xn-twist/xn-twist/
      :alt: Updates

-**NOTE: ** As of September, 2020, this project will be deprecated (likely in early 2021), but the functionality will still exist in another project (yet to be released).
+**NOTE: ** This project will be deprecated in early 2021.
+The functionality will still exist in another project (yet to be released).

 Installation
 ============